Visualizing Point Clouds in ArcGIS Pro

 Viewing Different Levels of Returns

 One of the strengths of Lidar is that the laser can occasionally penetrate the tree canopy or pass in gaps between structures to reveal multiple layers of objects at a single location.
 This causes the laser signal to return multiple times from a single location.
-When the Lidar data is processes, these returns can be classified to find the different levels of objects in a landscape.
+When the Lidar data is processed, these returns can be classified to find the different levels of objects in a landscape.

 If you right click on a point cloud layer, the LAS Filters option allows you to choose different layers of returns: